 How do I get a film permit for West Hollywood?

 First, contact the West Hollywood Film Office at (323) 848-6489 for an application.
-The City’s Film Liaison will discuss the particulars of your production, and let you know what special conditions will apply, whether or not a Sheriff’s Deputy is required, and any other information needed to secure the permit.
+The City’s Film Coordinator will discuss the particulars of your production, and let you know what special conditions will apply, whether or not a Sheriff’s Deputy is required, and any other information needed to secure the permit.
 For more information, please reference the city website’s page, Apply For A Film Permit.

 What kind of insurance do I need to film in the city of West Hollywood?

 $1 million liability insurance with clause to additionally insure the City of West Hollywood, its officials and representatives.
 Student productions must provide insurance from the school they attend.

 Do you require law enforcement or security for our production?

 Law enforcement personnel are usually required for filming activity.
 In West Hollywood, Los Angeles County Sheriff’s Deputies must be used.
 Sheriff’s Deputies are retained by calling the Los Angeles County Sheriff’s Dept. at (323) 267-4814.
 Fees for deputies are invoiced separately by the Sheriff’s Department.

 Each request for filming will be reviewed by the Los Angeles County Fire Department.
 Fire Safety Officers or Advisors may be required.
 Fees for fire officials are paid separately as invoiced by the County Fire Department.
 For specific information, call the Fire Dept. Film Desk at (818) 364-8240.

 Where can we park during filming in West Hollywood?